 Hvar Island Dalmatia, Croatia Travel Guide

-Split Airport provides standard facilities and services for people traveling including ATMs, currency exchange, car rental agencies, duty-free shops, cafes, and restaurants.
+Split Airport provides standard facilities and services for individuals traveling including ATMs, currency exchange, car rental agencies, duty-free shops, cafes, and restaurants.
 Outside the terminal, designated taxi stands and bus stops offer ground transportation.

 Flight frequency and routes increase significantly from May to October.
 July and August feature peak prices.
 Prices stay lowest during off-season (November-April).